 “Let God transform you inwardly by a complete change of your mind.”
 (Rom 12:2)

 Note that even a single wrong act can defile us and make us unfit for duty in the service of God.

 If you don’t carefully heed the lessons of the wash basin of the tabernacle it can easily turn from cure to curse!

-The prophet Elisha knew that the healing was a gift from God.
-He therefore refused to take any money for the healing of Naaman.
+The prophet Elisha knew that healing was a gift from God.
+He, therefore, refused to take any money for the healing of Naaman.

 Elisha answered, “By the living LORD, whom I serve, I swear that I will not accept a gift.”
 Naaman insisted that he accept it, but he would not.
 (2Ki 5:16)